 If you do not know whether your employees and customers are happy, then you must ask them.
 Creating a strong emotional connection with both employees and customers and acting on their concerns, will very likely enable an organization to not just survive, but to achieve a long future of sustainable growth.

 Article Credit to Entrepreneur.

-Do you have a customer experience strategy for your business?
-Do you think it is important to manage your customer’s experience doing business with your shop?
+Do you think it is important to ensure that you make your customers feel happy to do business with your organisation and will this have a long-term positive impact on your business?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.